-In the continuity of 2020, the COVID outbreak did not have a direct impact on the accounts and did not require adjustment of the reported figures, and only had an impact on budget execution.
-The under-utilisation of initial appropriations on some budget lines, in particular Missions, Publications, Interpreting costs, Meetings and Representation led to budgetary transfers mainly to finance IT equipment and services, and infrastructure projects.
+In the continuity of 2021, the COVID outbreak did not have a direct impact on the accounts and did not require adjustment of the reported figures, and only had an impact on budget execution.
+The under-utilisation of initial appropriations on some budget lines, in particular missions, interpretation costs, meetings and conferences led to budgetary transfers mainly to finance needs related to energy consumption, cleaning and maintenance, contract agents, IT equipment and services, and infrastructure projects.